• Skip to primary navigation

 Can people eat these dog treats?

 Yep, they sure can!
 All of the ingredients are safe for human consumption.
-They would be great for folks who prefer less sweet cookies or are watching their sugar intake.
-Give one a try and see if you like it.
+These would be great for anyone who enjoys a lightly sweet and fruity cookie, especially those watching their sugar intake.
+Give one a taste and see what you think!

 Homemade mango dog treats and pieces of fresh mango.